 Hey Freebs Nation!
-You guys have been begging me for a while to sit down and walk you through how I do my meal planning.
-You're in luck because I'm going to show you just how easy it is to feed my growing family of 8 (soon to be 10!) for just $25 a week during #Shelftember.
+You guys have been begging me for a while to sit down and walk you through eating on a budget.
+You're in luck because I'm going to show you just how easy it is to feed my growing family of 10 for just $25 a week during #Shelftember.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 See, that wasn't so bad!
-Meal planning on a budget sounds like a daunting task, but it's really not so terrible once you get in the habit of doing it weekly.
-Follow how I meal plan for my family of 8 and you'll be a pro in no time!
+Meal planning and eating on a budget sounds like a daunting task, but it's really not so terrible once you get in the habit of doing it weekly.
+Follow how I meal plan for my family of 10 and you'll be a pro in no time!

 INVENTORY YOUR FOOD

-The fridge is the first place that you should look and try to do your meal planning around because it's the food that will go bad the quickest.
-I grab a notebook and my favorite erasable pens, then go to town.
-I'll write down what I have that's either about to expire or that is a partial container that is taking up too much space.
+The fridge is the first place you should look and include in your meals for the week because it's the food that will go bad the quickest.
+I like to grab a notebook and my favorite erasable pens, then go to town.
+I'll write down what I have that's either about to expire or is in a partial container that's taking up too much space.
 (I obviously can use other items in the fridge as well, but I make sure to notate what needs to be used up for the week.)

 PLAN YOUR MEALS

-My next step to meal planning for my large family and eating on a budget is to plan meals for the week based off of what I have and need to use.
+My next step to meal planning for my large family and eating on a budget is to plan meals for the week based off what I have and need to use.
 This can sound scary, but it's really not that bad as long as you use my tips!
 Don't run to the store because you've run out of something that you typically use in a recipe.
 Instead, find a substitution for it using items that you have at home!

-The first place that I start is by looking at what protein I have.
+The first place that I start is by looking at which proteins I have.
 Some meals come together really easily!
-Looking at my list, I see that I have sausage, spinach, pasta shells, and lots of cheese.
-I know that I'll be able to make spinach-stuffed shells for dinner one night without having to try too hard!
+Looking at my list above, I see that I have sausage, spinach, pasta shells, and lots of cheese.
+I know that I'll be able to make spinach-stuffed shells for dinner one night without having to try too hard! #Winning

-Sometimes you're left with random ingredients that you know could go together but don't necessarily know how.
-The next place that I look is in my recipe binder.
-It's where I keep ALL of my recipes that I've made and my family loves.
+Sometimes, I'm left with random ingredients I know could go together but don't necessarily know how.
+When that happens, I look in my recipe binder.
+It's where I keep ALL of the recipes I've made that my family loves.
 I have it organized by meat and meal type.
-It's an easy place to look to get ideas.
+It's an easy place to look to get ideas!

-I like to turn to AllRecipes.com (or Google) when I'm left with random items that I'm not quite sure how to put together.
-It's great because you can put in the items that you have and it'll bring up recipes using those exact ingredients.
+I also like to turn to AllRecipes.com (or Google) when I'm left with random items that I'm not quite sure how to put together.
+It's great because you can put in the items you have and it'll bring up recipes using those exact ingredients.
 It seriously makes your life so. much. easier.

 HOW TO ASSIGN A MEAL TO A DAY

 Then I'll figure out the best day to have that meal.
-If you'll look at the list below, you can see that I'm making rice twice this week.
+If you look at the list above, you can see we're eating rice twice for the week.
 We're having white rice with egg rolls and Mexican rice with the taco lasagna.
-Instead of making two separate batches of rice for each of those meals, I chose to make the egg roll meal first.
+Instead of making two separate batches of rice for each of those meals, I chose to make the egg roll meal with white rice first.

 I can grab my Instant Pot and make a double batch of white rice in no time.
 I'll serve half of it with the egg rolls meal.
 Then, I'll take the leftovers and transform it into Mexican rice to eat with the taco lasagna meal.
 When you think this way and repurpose your leftovers, it makes your life so much easier!